top of page

 Once installed, your phone will now show 2 SIMs under Settings > Mobile.
 Your Primary SIM will show your normal mobile number.
 Your new eSIM can be named Travel or Business, etc. Here, in the image on the right, you can see I've named my eSIM "Travel".
 You can also see that the Primary SIM is turned on and the "Travel" eSIM is turned off.
 Once you arrive at your destination, turn your Primary SIM off and turn your Travel eSIM on.
 Your phone will then automatically connect to a local network, and your eSIM contract will begin.
 It's that simple.

-You will no longer receive calls or text messages to your Primary mobile number, incurring costly international roaming charges.
+You will no longer receive calls or texts from your primary mobile number, incurring costly international roaming charges.
 Your phone will operate off the data and conditions of the eSIM.
 However, you can still easily make calls and messages to family and friends through Apps such as WhatsApp and Messenger.

 HOT TIP INSTALLING AN eSIM